-My friend Tracey would commit felonies for this Full Cheddar Pimento Cheese.
+My friend Tracey would commit felonies for this Savory Cheddar Pimento Cheese.
 I’m not kidding.
 She regularly threatens my life for this, demanding that I bring her some.
 Thing is, it is super easy to make.

 I am a big pimento cheese lover.
 My favorite store-bought brand is Knott’s pimento cheese, a local brand.
 It is a more traditional southern cheese spread, with a sweet creamy flavor and an American cheese base.
 If it was available in 5 gallon buckets, I would buy it that way.

 Our recipe uses of cheddar and is salty and savory.
 Oh, and awesome.
 Definitely awesome.
 And addictive…you can’t stop eating it.

 Savory Cheddar Pimento Cheese…you may never buy store bought again.

 A few years ago, I was looking for a different pimento cheese recipe, and I stumbled across a wonderful idea in Southern Living.
 Our version is an adaptation of that, but I’ve gotta give them all the credit for going full cheddar.

 What did I change?
 Well, they used minced onions.
 We found that too strong, so we changed to onion powder.
 Also we added hot sauce.
 Because…hot sauce.
 We use just a little more Worcestershire, and we only use Duke’s mayo.

 Also instead of using just pimentos, we decided to add olives to ours.
 This really adds an extra layer of flavor to the pimento cheese that our family loves.
 If you don’t like olives, no problem.
 Just skip them, and double the amount of pimentos.